2025 World Athletics Indoor Championships – Men's 4 × 400 metres relay

 The men's 4 × 400 metres relay at the 2025 World Athletics Indoor Championships took place on the short track of the Nanjing's Cube at Nanjing Youth Olympic Sports Park in Nanjing, China, on 22 March 2025.
 This was the 21st time the event was contested at the World Athletics Indoor Championships.
 Athletes could qualify by achieving the entry standard or by their World Athletics Ranking in the event.

-The heats took place on 21 March during the morning session with the semi-finals held in the evening session.
-The final took place on 22 March during the evening session.

 Background

 The men's 4 × 400 metres relay was contested 17 times before 2025, at every edition of the World Athletics Indoor Championships since 1991.